swiftlang/swift/docs/DifferentiableProgrammingImplementation.md

 - Here we do the same thing as we have been doing, which is partially applying the overall bb0 struct we created in bb0:
     - `%bb0_struct = alloc_stack $StructBB0`
-        - This has the nested differential structs for all other relevant differential structs for all other basics blocks, and we partially apply it for the differential of `bar` and return the original result + differential tuple pair
+        - This has the nested differential structs for all other relevant differential structs for all other basics blocks, and we partially apply it for the differential of `m` and return the original result and differential tuple pair

 ## VJP and pullback generation